alyssa415/SocialMediaVisualizations/README.md

 ### Conclusion:
 Overall, the AI's answers were helpful in leading us in new directions for our analysis.
 The information we received from the Chatbot was considerably vague, since it didn't have the data sets to work with.
 It could only give us general answers to the questions instead of more in depth analysis about app ratings and user satisfaction.
 If we could put in all of the data from the Kaggle sets, then the machine could've analysed the data and given us more attuned responses.

+Our visualizations don't align with the graphics in the article.
+The article uses various other visualizations to represent the information presented, but the information stated in the article describes everything from our visualizations.
+Even though the article shows different visualizations, the information is reflected considerably well in our charts.
+In regards to the ChatGPT 4 answers, the Chatbot didn't give an example of the visualization type that it would use to answer the questions.
+The information it recommended for us to include is in our charts, but the answers themselves don't give recommendations.
+Altogether, the information and recommendations in both the ChatGPT answers and the article are reflected very well in our visualizations and the information we included answers them to a great degree.